Frequently Asked Questions

 USPSA Action Pistol – This is our core pistol match type, centerfire pistols and pistol caliber carbines.
 Requires movement and reloading during the course of fire.
 Targets are both paper and steel.

 Steel Challenge – This is a separate shooting discipline, lots of fun, and simpler than the action pistol.
 Centerfire OR rimfire pistols and rimfire or pistol-caliber rifles are allowed.
-No movement during course of fire, and reloading is not “on the clock”.
+Little or no movement during course of fire, and reloading is not “on the clock”.
 All targets are steel, no paper.

-Starting tips: You want to have at least 4 magazines for your pistol, preferably 5, and if you’re shooting a centerfire pistol you need a belt-mounted holster and magazine carriers.
+Gear Starting tips: You want to have at least 4 magazines for your pistol, preferably 5 for Production, and if you’re shooting a centerfire pistol you need a belt-mounted holster and magazine carriers.
 Depending on what you’re shooting, you can choose the appropriate class to start out in.
-(We are be happy to help with equipment/division questions, just ask).
+(We are be happy to help with equipment/division questions, just Contact Us).
 Steel Challenge allows more types of guns, including rimfire (.22LR) pistols and rifles, whereas USPSA matches are only for centerfire (9mm+) pistols and pistol-caliber carbines (rifles).
-We also hold USPSA Multigun matches which require a more complex set of equipment, and utilize 3 guns (centerfire pistol, rifle, and shotgun).
+We also hold USPSA Multigun matches which require a more complex set of equipment, and utilize 3 guns (centerfire pistol, rifle (or PCC), and shotgun).

-You can pre-register and pre-pay on the web site (we really appreciate that, but it’s not required).
-Then when you show up for your first match, leave your gun and equipment in your vehicle, come to the registration shack to get signed in, and then attend the New Shooter’s meeting at 8:45.
+You can pre-register and pre-pay RIGHT HERE on the web site (we really appreciate that, but it’s not required, except for Level 2 and higher Major matches).
+Then when you show up for your first match, leave your gun, ammo and equipment in your vehicle, come to the registration shack to get signed in BEFORE 8:30, and then attend the New Shooter’s meeting at 8:45.
 During the meeting we will point out where the “Safety Tables” are located, which is the ONLY spot on the range where you can take your gun out of its case (unloaded) and handle it (unloaded) to get it into your holster (if you’re shooting a centerfire pistol).
-You can handle ammunition anywere on the range EXCEPT at the Safety Tables, and it’s ok to pre-load your magazines at home before you arrive, just don’t arrive with a loaded gun.
+You can handle ammunition anywhere on the range EXCEPT at the Safety Tables, and it’s ok to pre-load your magazines at home before you arrive, just don’t arrive with a loaded gun.